August Offshore News • Great Summer Fishing Continues Around Long Islands Bays, Beaches, Boats and Beyond • More Fish Facts

 Click here for: Atlantic Bigeye, Albacore, Yellowfin and Skipjack Tuna Recreational Minimum Sizes

 Porgies are all over the North Shore beaches.
 Anywhere with a rocky shoreline will hold them.
 Both sandworms and clams make great bait.
-The At Shinnecock Inlet and the south shore Artificial Reefsporgies are also in with good numbers and plenty of fish being reported.
+The Shinnecock Inlet and the south shore Artificial Reefsporgies are also in with good numbers and plenty of fish being reported.
 Many other inlets, are also producing porgies and Triggerfish.
 They're fun to catch and great to eat!
+(See more info NYSDEC Artificial Reef Guide (PDF)

 Striped Bass On the north shore tons of bass have been caught at the middle grounds light house on bucktails and swim shads.
 Places like light houses are extremely good for bass fishing because they provide much needed structure for bass and also bait fish will use them for cover.
 Most bass caught have been slot sized and over.
 Anglers have also done well on bait such as bunker and clam chumming.

-On the south shore both Moriches and Shinecock Inlet have been holding plenty of good sized Bass.
-At this time of year with the warmer water temperatures, most fish leave the bays and concentrate in the oceans and inlets because of the cooler temperatures.
+On the south shore both Moriches and Shinecock inlets have been holding plenty of good sized Bass.
+At this time of year with the warmer water temperatures . most fish leave the bays and concentrate in the oceans and inlets because of the cooler temperatures.

 Large bluefish can still be found across the island ,the inlets, bays and open ocean have all shown plenty of fish.
 Lures like bucktails, diamond jigs, poppers and darters are all fine lures.
 Bunker and mackerel are both baits to use for blues.

-Weakfish can still be found in our waters, though the bite is tough ,these fish can still be found.
-Places like ocean beach and kismet have reported keeper sized fish in the recent weeks.
-As well the Shinecock canal where shop members Joe and Pablo reported multiple smaller sized fish on gulp and buck-tails.
+Weakfish can still be found in our waters.
+Places like ocean beach, kismet and throughout the Peconics have reported keeper sized fish in the recent weeks.
 Bait like squid and gulp is a great choice for weakfish, in particular white and pink gulp works the best.
-A patchouge local Also reported keeper weakfish underneath the smiths point bridge using bucktails.
+Patchouge locals also reported keeper weakfish underneath the smiths point bridge using bucktails.

 We have some scattered reports of Bonita around the south shore inlets.
 Opposite of Albies, They are excellent eating.
 Fish for them the same way though small tins or Joe Baggs epoxy jigs and reel fast on light tackle setups.
 Tip: If you do stumble across them be sure to bleed and ice them right away.
 A popular method to cook them is a quick sear on the grill.